 Note: For the purpose of Ad account structure, third-party party brands would be included under generic campaigns e.g. Dulux or Adidas

 Before you start, it is important to keep in mind that all of your keyphrases will need to be validated.

-You need to understand what the user is looking for, how your site matches the search intent of the user and evaluate how your keyphrases will be used on the page.
+You need to understand what the user is looking for and how your site matches the user’s search intent and evaluate how your keyphrases will be used on the page.

-Search intent is an essential consideration because users won’t convert if they can’t find what they are looking for.
+Search intent is essential because users won’t convert if they can’t find what they are looking for.

 What am I trying to achieve (KPI)?